Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 </article>
 <article>
  <a href="/blog/enneagram/enneagram-type-2"><b>Type 2- The Helper:</b></a>
- <p>They may empathize with her support for various charitable causes, seeing her as caring and philanthropic.
+ <p>They may empathize with her support for charitable causes, seeing her as caring and philanthropic.
 However, they might also wish for her to express more overtly nurturing roles.
 </p>
 </article>
 <article>
  <a href="/blog/enneagram/enneagram-type-3"><b>Type 3- The Achiever:</b></a>
- <p>They might perceive Robbie's successful career and public admiration as a significant accomplishment, appreciating her ambition and her ability to adapt and thrive in a competitive industry.</p>
+ <p>They might perceive Robbie's successful career and public admiration as a significant accomplishment, appreciating her ambition and ability to adapt and thrive in a competitive industry.</p>
 </article>
 <article>
  <a href="/blog/enneagram/enneagram-type-4"><b>Type 4- The Individualist:</b></a>